 There is nothing pretentious about this store.
-Whether you’re a novice or professional the staff will take time to help you find what you need…even if you don’t know.
+Whether you’re a novice or professional, the staff will take time to help you find what you need — even if you don’t know what you’re looking for!
 The store is fully stocked with easels, paints, charcoal, pencils, pads, brushes, and gadgets galore.
-They also carry their own line of products which makes for budget friendly art supply buying.
+They also carry their own line of products. which makes for budget-friendly art supply buying.

 The Painted Pot

 If you’re more of the ‘get your hands dirty’ kind of artist, The Painted Pot in Brooklyn will help you with that.
 The shop is split between general pottery painting and actual pottery making.
 They host birthday parties for the kids, and date night for the adults.
 The staff won’t even mind if you order in dinner while you work.
 Pottery classes are held regularly, but fill up quick.